-W1: communicate clearly, effectively and imaginatively
+W1 articulate experience and express what is thought, felt and imagined

-- W2: synthesise information, sequence facts and develop ideas and opinions - W3: use a range of appropriate vocabulary - W4: use tone, style and register appropriate to audience and context - W5: write characters correctly and make accurate use of characters, punctuation and grammar
+W2 organise and structure ideas and opinions for deliberate effect

+W3 use a range of vocabulary and sentence structures appropriate to context

+W4 use register appropriate to context

+W5 make accurate use of spelling, punctuation and grammar.

-TABLE A - STYLE AND ACCURACY
+TABLE A - Style and Accuracy

-Level 6 11-12 Fluent and easy to understand The candidate: uses a variety of well-constructed sentences, including complex sentences where appropriate, to achieve particular effects uses extensive vocabulary which is well-chosen, precise and at times ambitious.
-Is able to use sophisticated expressions, for example, appropriate use of idioms writes in a consistent, appropriate register and tone throughout is able to use characters accurately and is consistently secure in the use of punctuation and grammar, even in more complex sentences or passages.
-Level 5 9-10 Fluent and comprehensible The candidate: uses a variety of sentence structures correctly, including complex ones uses vocabulary and expressions which are varied and often effective, and sometimes ambitious almost always writes in a consistent and appropriate register and tone is nearly always accurate in the use of characters, punctuation and grammar.
-Level 4 7-8 Mostly fluent with occasional minor lapses in clarity The candidate: uses sentence structures correctly, sometimes attempting complex ones with success uses appropriate and accurate vocabulary; choice of vocabulary communicates precise meaning only occasionally is not always consistent in the use of register and tone although this does not detract from the message uses simple grammatical forms correctly.
+Level 6 11-12 Fluent and easy to understand The candidate: uses a variety of well-constructed sentences, including complex sentences where appropriate, to achieve deliberate effects uses extensive vocabulary which is well-chosen, precise and at times ambitious.
+Is able to use sophisticated expressions, for example, appropriate use of idioms writes in a consistent, appropriate register throughout is consistently secure in the use of spelling, punctuation and grammar, even in more complex sentences or passages.
+Level 5 9-10 Fluent and comprehensible The candidate: uses a variety of sentence structures correctly, including complex ones uses vocabulary and expressions which are varied and often effective, and sometimes ambitious almost always writes in a consistent and appropriate register is nearly always accurate in the use of spelling, punctuation and grammar.
+Level 4 7-8 Mostly fluent with occasional minor lapses in clarity The candidate: uses most sentence structures correctly, sometimes attempting complex ones with success uses appropriate and accurate vocabulary; choice of vocabulary communicates precise meaning only occasionally is not always consistent in the use of register although this does not detract from the message uses simple grammatical forms correctly.
 Sentence separation is mostly correct.
-Occasional mistakes in the use of characters - but no error of any sort impedes communication.
+Occasional spelling mistakes - but no error of any sort impedes communication.
+Level 3 5-6 Sometimes fluent, sometimes unclear The candidate: uses simple sentence structures that may be repetitive.
+Complex sentence structures are attempted with only limited success uses vocabulary which communicates general meaning, but is sometimes limited and repetitive shows some awareness of an appropriate register, but sometimes makes lapses which detract from the message makes some errors of punctuation including sentence separation; makes several spelling and grammatical errors, rarely serious enough to prevent understanding.